fluxcd/flux/docs/tutorials/get-started-helm.md

 helm init --skip-refresh --upgrade --service-account tiller --history-max 10
 ```

+!!!note
-> **Note:** This is a quick guide and by no means a production ready
+    This is a quick guide and by no means a production ready
-> Tiller setup, please look into ['Securing your Helm installation'](https://helm.sh/docs/using_helm/#securing-your-helm-installation)
+    Tiller setup, please look into ['Securing your Helm installation'](https://helm.sh/docs/using_helm/#securing-your-helm-installation)
-> and be aware of the `--history-max` flag before promoting to
+    and be aware of the `--history-max` flag before promoting to
-> production.
+    production.

 ## Install Flux